Steven-Qiang/playwright-in-electron/README.md

-# Introducing puppeteer-in-electron
+# Introducing playwright-in-electron
-Use puppeteer to test and control your electron application.
+Use playwright to test and control your electron application.
 ```
-npm install puppeteer-in-electron puppeteer-core electron
+npm install playwright-in-electron playwright-core electron
 ```

 See the [API documentation](/API.md).